Fall Harvest Festival begins Friday

 “We’ll be operating threshers, have a sawmill set up, and will use the corn husking and shelling machines.
 We also have a rock crusher we will be demonstrating.
 Weather permitting, the club members will harvest a field of sunflowers that they planted at the farm this year,” Fike said.

-The Salomon Farm Farmers Market will be open for business on Saturday from 10 a.m.-5 p.m., and will feature fresh farm fruits, vegetables and herbs grown locally.
+The Salomon Farm Farmers Market will be open for business on Saturday from 10 a.m. to 5 p.m., and will feature fresh farm fruits, vegetables and herbs grown locally.
 Also available at the market are locally sourced fresh baked goods, honey, maple syrup and handmade crafts.
 Concessions will also be available.
 Admission to the festival is free.

 Salomon Farm was a gift to the Fort Wayne Parks and Recreation Department in 1996, made by the Salomon family.
 The farm park, open year-round, features a variety of family-friendly activities to teach what farm life was like during the 1930s.